preciousplasticdublin/preciousplasticdublin.github.io/index.md

 permalink: /
 ---

-# Big News: Work on the Ballymun Workshop is almost complete and so we would be very appreciative if all caps could be sent there from now on.

-Please send all caps to: Precious Plastic Dublin @ Ballymun Youthreach Beside Library, Ballymun Road, Dublin 11.

-# Who we are and what we do:
 Precious Plastic Dublin is a volunteer collective working on practical solutions to plastic waste and pollution in Dublin.
 As part of the [Precious Plastic](https://preciousplastic.com) global movement, we aim to bring plastic recycling closer to the local community, enabling the public to transform their own waste, while demonstrating the remaining value of plastic waste.

+# Big News:
+Work on the Ballymun Workshop is almost complete and so we would be very appreciative if all caps could be sent there from now on.
+Please send all caps to: Precious Plastic Dublin @ Ballymun Youthreach Beside Library, Ballymun Road, Dublin 11.

 Sign up for our [Newsletter](/newsletter) and receive our Top 5 tips on how to have a healthier relationship with plastic.